The Bronfman Center for Jewish Student Life

 Nicole Lyn DeBlosi, Affiliate Chaplain

 Named in 2015 by the Jewish Daily Forward as one of America's Most Inspiring Rabbis, Rabbi Nikki Lyn DeBlosi is passionately dedicated to pluralist Judaism, feminism, and LGBTQ rights.
 She holds a BA summa cum laude in Women’s Studies from Harvard University and both an MA and a PhD in Performance Studies from NYU.
-She has taught in the Religious Studies, Performance Studies, and Expository Writing Departments at NYU.
-Rabbi Nikki is the NYU Bronfman Center's Reform Rabbi, and her work spans the Reform, egalitarian Jewish, LGBTQ communities, but of course she's happy to speak of students from all Jewish denominations and indeed all faiths.
-A convert to Judaism (raised Roman Catholic), she is particularly happy to discuss spiritual change, doubts, and questions.
-She’s also happy to talk pop culture, science fiction, HBO’s GIRLS, Buffy the Vampire Slayer, and Game of Thrones!
+She has taught in the Religious Studies, Performance Studies, and Expository Writing Departments at NYU and currently serves as Assistant Director for Jewish Education & Engagement at the pluralistic Bronfman Center for Jewish Student Life at New York University.
+A convert to Judaism, Rabbi Nikki is particularly happy to discuss spiritual change, doubts, and questions… but she’s also happy to talk pop culture, science fiction, HBO’s Girls, Buffy the Vampire Slayer, and Game of Thrones.
+Study with her in her popular JLF Course, "Sex Love and Romance."
 Rabbi Nikki lives in Ditmas Park, Brooklyn, with her wife Rachel and their young sons Ilan and Ethan.

 Sion Setton, Partner Chaplain